axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 4. Since 9.2, statistic chart has multiple names for supported languages in application.
 Therefore you must run a migration process by the following steps:

    - Deploy :download:`MigrateStatisticChartTo9.iar <documents/MigrateStatisticChartTo9.iar>` project to your Ivy application.
-This project required ``PortalKit`` to run.
-Migrate project requires project ``PortalKit``.
+This project requires ``PortalKit`` to run.

-   - Run ``MigrateStatisticChart/MigrateStatatisticChart.ivp`` to migrate all statistic charts in your application.
+   - Run ``MigrateStatisticChart/MigrateStatisticChart.ivp`` to migrate all statistic charts in your application.

    - Restart Ivy engine.